Jitendra Awhad: In politics

 Dr. Jitendra Awhad started an initiative called “Coffee with Students” to connect and resolve issues of medical students across the state.
 In the first month alone, cities like Mumbai, Thane, Pune, Aurangabad, Kolhapur, Nagpur, Dhule, Solapur have been covered and effective measures have been taken to improve the situations for students and staff.

 In 2019 he was inducted into the Thackeray ministry as the Minister of Housing.
-In March 2022 after the departure of Nawab Malik from the cabinet, Awhad was appointed as the Minister of Minority Development & Aukaf.
+In March 2022 after the departure of Nawab Malik from the cabinet, Awhad was appointed the Minister of Minority Development & Aukaf.

-Personal life and activities

-Awhad belongs to Vanjari caste and he follows Hinduism; he is married to Ruta Samant, the daughter of Dutta Samant, trade union leader, who is famous for leading 200–300 textile mill workers in the city of Bombay on a year-long strike in 1982 triggering the closure of most of the textile mills in the city.
-They have one daughter, Natasha Awhad.

-He is credited with popularizing and organizing the festival of Krishna Janmashtami or Dahi Handi, through his NGO Sangharsh.
-Every year lakhs of people visit the festival, especially groups of youth from Thane, Mumbai and Navi Mumbai to participate in the festival by forming human pyramids and winning huge prizes.
-He has also managed to invite Human Pyramid groups from Spain for this festival and has created world records for the highest pyramids of 9 layers.